Tricentis/TDMToTDSMigrator/README.md

 # User must enter a valid TDS url and confirm it

 # TDM data is contained in an exported .tdd file in the user's file system
-# tdd file is decompressed into XML, then parsed into a list of objects (TableObject)
+# tdd file is decompressed into XML, converted into TdmDataDocument class
-# The list of TableObject is then read, converted into Json objects and fed to the API
+# Data records are then parsed and put into a dictionary of categories

-# The user can create and manipulate repositories as well as filter TDM data categories (Person, City...)
+# The user can create and manipulate repositories as well as filter categories

-# A log box accompanies the user in the process of transferring his data
+# A log textbox accompanies the user during the entire process